yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 To calculate the area of a circle given a radius in our daily work, `3.14` is probably `good enough` to represent the value of π.
 This is especially the case when we computerize it - cuz we can't keep endless decimals in the finite and precious bits, so we have to make a call on what's `good enough`.
 In order to send out probes and slingshot them accurately throughout the solar system, NASA needs to use only 15 decimal places[^fn2].
 And let's not forget they were able to send human to the moon half a century ago!

-You bought `3.1` pounds of stuff priced at `2.99` per pound?
-Well we'll probably round it up to the nearest penny or quarter, cuz just for us to complete this transaction, that should be `good enough`.
+You are buying `3.1` pounds of carrots priced at `2.99` per pound?
+Well we'll probably round it up to the nearest penny or quarter instead of `9.269` dollars, cuz just for us to complete this transaction, that should be `good enough`.

 The beautiful digital photos you took with your most expensive cameras - they have fixed resolutions that are `good enough`.
 That's right, it's clearer than those from cheaper models cuz it contains more pixels.
 If you zoom in hard enough, you'll notice it gets blurry eventually.
 The movies and TV shows - they're really just pictures moving in 24 frames per second[^fn3] so human eyes are tricked to believe it's motional.
 Although on that note, human desires are really just insatiable - the threshold of `good enough` is ever-growing.
 Back in the days, I was perfectly contented with 720p, and would be thrilled for 1080p.
 But now that I'm shopping for a new TV, 4K becomes a minimal requirement.
 Call me old school, but I don't really know why we'd want something like 8K?